meows/racket/docs/complex.md

 # Integers (ℤ)

 There is an integer commutative ring (ℤ, +, *) where { a, b, c, d } ∈ ℕ. An integer can be constructed as pairs of naturals of the form ℤ(a, b).
+Commutativity isn't required for a ring, but is important enough to specify up-front as though it were its own related but distinct category.

 ## Equality